Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Methodology

 Specifically, the consistency prior $\mathcal{L}_{STFC}$ is defined based on the absolute difference in peak frequency in PSD corresponding to the augmented and original input.
 Its gradient to model parameters $\theta$ is given by:

-In the early stages of training, the gradient $\nabla_{\theta} \mathcal{L}_{\text{STFC}}$ is also large, when the difference is relatively large, effectively driving the model to improve consistency.
+In the early stages of training when the difference is relatively large, the gradient $\nabla_{\theta} \mathcal{L}_{\text{STFC}}$ is also large, effectively driving the model to improve consistency.
 As the model is optimized, the gap narrows, and the gradient gradually decreases.
 However, as discussed in \cite{foret2020sharpness}, minimizing the loss function alone is insufficient to achieve good generalization.
 Additionally, as validated in \cite{li2024bi}, overfitting in the target domain model is inevitable.
 Therefore, after multiple training iterations, when the model begins to degrade, the HR deviation will widen again, causing the gradient of $\nabla_{\theta} \mathcal{L}_{\text{STFC}}$ to rise, ultimately leading the model to accelerate in an uncontrollable direction.
-In contrast, the gradients of $\mathcal{L}_{\text{STTI}}$ with respect to is:
+In contrast, the gradients of $\mathcal{L}_{\text{STTI}}$ is:

-The purpose of $\mathcal{L}_{\text{STTI}}$ is to encourage the self-similarity matrix of BVP signals to evolve toward a state of inconsistency.
-Thus, in the later stages of training, $\mathcal{M}_{\text{flat}}$ and $\mathcal{M}_{\text{flat}}^a$ tend toward orthogonality.
-When the $L2$-norm of the feature vectors becomes large, the denominator grows, while the numerator approaches zero, causing the overall gradient magnitude to also approach zero.
-This implies that the gradient propagation rate will slow down, and the impact of the inconsistency prior to the model parameters will gradually diminish.
-After multiple iterations, there is a noticeable gap in the gradient magnitudes between $\mathcal{L}_{\text{STTI}}$ and $\mathcal{L}_{\text{STFC}}$.
-As suggested in \cite{yu2020gradient}, when the gradient of one task is significantly larger than that of the other, it will dominate the average gradient.
-In such cases, conflicts between the two gradients (defined as $\nabla_{\mathcal{L}_{\text{STFC}}} \cdot \nabla_{\theta} \mathcal{L}_{\text{STTI}} < 0$) can lead to a significant performance drop.

-Therefore, to avoid excessive gradient differences when gradients conflict, we design the Gradient dynamic control (GDC) strategy to adaptively balance these two conflict gradients.
-Specifically, when gradients conflict, we compute the gradient ratio between different loss functions to adjust each loss function’s weight during backpropagation dynamically.
-We calculate the gradient norms $G_1 = \|\nabla_{\theta} \mathcal{L}_{\text{STTI}}\|$ and $G_2 = \|\nabla_{\theta} \mathcal{L}_{\text{STFC}}\| $, and then adjust the weights $\lambda_1$ and $\lambda_2$ inversely proportional to the gradient norms: